 Free Animal Footprints Poster to use with identifying animal tracks in homemade snow play dough small-world sensory play to promote the senses and hand-eye coordination in toddlers, preschoolers, and kindergarteners.

-Have you ever come across animal tracks in the snow, and yet could not be sure what animal made the tracks?
-A snowy winter landscape is not only beautiful, but it is also a great mean of identifying animals that have been in a certain area.
-Snow will preserve tracks of a cottontail rabbit, fox, wolf, white-tailed deer, mountain lion, raccoon and many other animals that cohabitate in a certain area.
+Have you ever encountered animal tracks in the snow yet could not be sure what animal made the tracks?
+A snowy winter landscape is not only beautiful, but it is also an excellent means of identifying animals that have been in a particular area.
+Snow will preserve the tracks of a cottontail rabbit, fox, wolf, white-tailed deer, mountain lion, raccoon, and many other animals that cohabitate in a particular area.
 Besides, animal tracks are a window into an otherwise hidden world of wild animals.
 Animals are all around us, but many are shy or seldom seen.
-Animal tracks (also called animal footprints, pug-marks, traces, spoor, impressions, etc) are a powerful tool for learning about the wildlife around us.
-Thus, identifying animal tracks in snow playdough is a fun and educations small world sensory play to learn about animal footprints.
+Animal tracks (also called animal footprints, pug marks, traces, spoor, impressions, etc.) are a powerful tool for learning about the wildlife around us.
+Thus, identifying animal tracks in snow playdough is a fun and educational small-world sensory play to learn about animal footprints.

 You’ll need for this animal footprints small world sensory play:

-- play dough (see the recipe of homemade no-cook play dough here)
+- play dough (click here for homemade no-cook play dough recipe)